Deportation Defense Attorney in Phoenix

 A person is considered an illegal immigrant if:

-• They failed to maintain the status under which they were admitted (e.g., enrolled in a university as a student);
+- They failed to maintain the status under which they were admitted (for example, a student who drops out of their program);

-• They failed to comply with any conditions of entry to the US;
+- They failed to meet conditions for their entry to the US;

-• They knowingly encouraged or assisted another alien to enter the US unlawfully; or
+- They knowingly encouraged or helped someone else enter the US unlawfully; or

-• They procured their visa or other documentation by fraud.
+- They obtained their visa or documents by fraud.

-Lawful permanent residents (green card holders) and visa holders have the right to a hearing before they can be deported, and they also have the right to appeal a decision to the Board of Immigration Appeals (BIA).
+Green card holders and visa holders have the right to a hearing before deportation and can appeal a decision to the Board of Immigration Appeals (BIA).

 Understanding Immigration Status Complexity